-See some of my presentations on YouTube
+See some of my presentations on YouTube.
+See me at the Boulder TEDxSalon (June 25, 2025).

 Sarah Wilson Sokhey.
 2017.
 The Political Economy of Pension Policy Reversal in Post-Communist Countries.
 Cambridge: Cambridge University Press.